400 George Street

 400 George Street is a commercial office building in Brisbane, Queensland, Australia.
 Construction began in 2006 and was completed in November 2009.

 History

-The building was designed by architects COX Architecture (Cox Rayner).
-The total cost of the building's construction was $270 million, and it provides 43,000 square metres of floor area.
-The main contractor was Thiess.
+The building was designed by Cox Architecture and built by Thiess.
+The cost of the building's construction was $270 million, and it provides 43,000 square metres of floor area.
 Foyer artwork was curated by Jacqueline Armitstead (Armitstead ART Consulting) with three integrated artworks undertaken by Donna Marcus, Gemma Smith and Kenji Uranishi, commissioned in accordance with Brisbane City Council's Art for Public Places policy.
-In 2010, the project was awarded an AIA (Queensland Chapter) Commercial Architecture Brisbane Commendation and an AIA (Queensland Chapter) Art and Architecture Brisbane Commendation.
+In 2010, the project was awarded an AIA Queensland Chapter Regional Commendation for Commercial Architecture and a Regional Commendation for Art & Architecture.

 400 George Street has a five-star rating on the Green Star sustainability scale.

 Location

 Alongside Santos Place and 275 George Street, 400 George forms part of the North Quarter Precinct in Brisbane's CBD.
 A major feature of this project is its direct link with the Kurilpa Bridge which extends over the Brisbane River to the Gallery of Modern Art and South Bank cultural precinct.
 The skyscraper is also located on one of the busiest streets in the CBD, George Street, which forms a majority of the Government Precinct.

 The building is near central transport links such as the Roma Street railway station as well as Brisbane's Busway with access at King George Square and Queen Street Mall.
 The building is also close to major shopping precincts such as Queen Street Mall, Wintergarden and Elizabeth Street all of which feature shopping, restaurants, bars, and nightclubs.